jerkmuffin/emailToEDL/README.md

-#email_process
+# email_process

 basic email processing fishes out timestamps.

+# Brian!
-#Brian you should be able to start the virtualenvironment from within this dir with the following command:
+you should be able to start the virtualenvironment from within this dir with the following command:
 `source /venv/bin/activate`
 once that is up and running to exit use:
 `deactivate`